 A group of construction leaders and professionals from across Bath attended a dedicated event to discuss how to combat some of the biggest challenges currently facing the industry.

 The event was organised by Constructing Excellence South West, a member-led organisation designed to drive positive change in construction, and was chaired by Julia Davenport-Cooper, Partner at Temple Bright LLP.

-Sponsored by global business insurer Gallagher, the evening was well attended by key clients, local authorities, developers and contractors who each shared their experiences of working within the industry.
+Sponsored by global business insurer Gallagher, the evening was well attended by key clients, high street lenders, local construction professional service firms, developers, contractors, and subcontractors who each shared their experiences of working within the industry.

 Understanding how to navigate the challenges on climate crisis, building safety and attracting future skills and talent into the sector is a big focus throughout the region.
 So, the evening looked primarily at what can be done differently in these areas to make positive changes for the future of the industry.

 Julia Davenport-Cooper, Chair of Constructing Excellence Bath Club, said: “It was a fantastic evening and marked one of the first times we were able to reunite as a club.
 Thank you to everyone who gave up their free time to attend and for being so open and honest during the discussions.

 “A wide range of personal experiences, views and recommendations were shared across the room as participants unpicked climate crisis, building safety and future skills.